-The tuition fees quoted below are for the degree (e.g. if you start an MBA at Buckingham in January 2016, you will pay the same termly fee for the duration of your degree – you will not be affected by the price increase in September 2016).
+Please note that the University of Buckingham has four terms per year.
+The tuition fees quoted are for the degree (e.g. if you start a degree at Buckingham in January 2019, you will pay the same termly fee for the duration of your degree – you will not be affected by the price increase in September 2020).
+Students will pay the same termly fee for the duration of their studies, unless studies are interrupted and resumed later.
+The tuition fee quoted is therefore the total cost of the degree.
 Fees are normally paid in termly instalments.

-A new system of postgraduate loans for Masters degrees in the UK will be introduced from 1 August 2016 with support from the UK Government.
-The loan will provide up to £10,000 for taught and research Masters courses in all subject areas.
+A new system of postgraduate loans for Masters degrees in the UK was introduced in August 2016 with support from the UK Government.
+The loan will provide up to £10,609 for taught and research Masters courses in all subject areas.
 The loans can be used for tuition fees, living expenses or both.
 Find out more >>

-Details of scholarships can be found on our main Bursaries and Scholarships page.
+Details of other scholarships can be found on our main Bursaries and Scholarships page.
 You should make an application to study at the University and receive an offer letter confirming our acceptance of your application before applying for a scholarship.

 We guarantee on-campus accommodation to all new students for their first four terms of study, as long as it is booked and paid for in good time, so you’re assured of a safe and secure home from home when you arrive at the University.
 Most new students choose this option.